McKillroy/hpx_snippets/documentation/source/r_free_function_to_plain_action.rst

-Case 4: Exporting a free function which also lives in a namespace, from a shared library (.dll or .so), and use it as plain  Action
+Case 4: Exporting free function in namespace, from a shared library (.dll or .so), and use it as plain  Action
 --------------------------------------------------------------------------------------------------------------------------------------

 Example sourcecode in the repository is at ``/src/action_and_component_macros/case_4``